hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/users.html.md

 ## Team and Organization Membership

 To join an organization, you must be invited by an owner of that organization.
 In order to have any permissions with that organization, an owner will need to add you to one or more teams.
-For more information, see [Organization Settings: Users][invite] and [Managing Team Membership](./teams.html#managing-team-membership).
+For more information, see [Organization Settings: Users][invite] and [Managing Team Membership](./teams.html#managing-team-membership).  <!-- permissions -->

 User invitations are sent by email.
 If the invited email address matches an existing Terraform Cloud account, the invitee can join the organization with that account; if not, they must create a new account for working with that organization.